 Unfortunately, not all drivers obey Nevada’s car insurance requirement.
 Dozens of people get behind the wheel during gaps in their coverage or without purchasing insurance at all.
 An accident with an uninsured driver can make it difficult for you to recover damages.
-Your options for financial compensation will depend on your insurance policy and the factors involved in the crash.
+Your options for financial compensation will depend on your insurance policy and the factors involved in the crash, at Claggett & Sykes Law Firm, we have experienced Las Vegas underinsured driver accident lawyers who can help you figure out your options.

 How Can This Affect Your Accident Case?